dereuromark/cakephp-ratings/docs/Tutorials/Quick-Start.md

 }
 ```

-All you have to do is to add the ratings component to your controllers component array, this will already make ratings work and load the behavior for the controllers current `$modelClass` and also load the helper.
+All you have to do is to add the Rating component to your controllers component array, this will already make ratings work and load the behavior for the controllers current `$modelClass` and also load the helper.

 This line